MythicDrops/MythicDrops/docs/config_yml.md

   use-tier-color-for-socket-name: true
   ## If mobs need to be killed by a player in order for their items to
   ## drop.
 This is true by default as it helps nullify mob traps.
 If
   ## you want mob traps to work, set this to false.
+This only works with
+  ## display-mob-equipment set to false.
   require-player-kill-for-drops: true
   ## Set this to true if you do not want to be able to roll multiple
   ## bonus enchantments with the same enchantment.
 This will lead to